Rev. Jan 1, 2026

 Yes, as long as you make your next throw within the 30 seconds allowed by the Excessive Time rule.

 Yes.
 Going back to the previous lie is one of the OB options.
 Alternatively, you could declare an abandoned throw with the same result.
-You can also take optional relief back along the line of play (without it costing you an additional penalty throw) because you would be taking optional relief following a penalty for out-of-bounds.
+You can also take optional relief back along the line of play (without it costing you an additional penalty throw) under 806.02.D.2.
 That is probably your best option.

 No. The fence defines an OB plane which flexes as the fence flexes.
 Unless the disc has penetrated and remained lodged within the fence, the fence is considered to be a continuous impenetrable surface.
 Your disc was not in-bounds at any point when it struck the fence.

-Optional relief is available for free (without adding a penalty throw) after a throw that results in a penalty throw and that requires placement of a lie (such as OB or above two meters).
-First relief is taken as specified in 806.02.D, then optional relief is taken straight back on the line of play (803.02.D,E).
-A player may not take one meter of relief from OB after taking optional relief even if the relocated lie is near an OB line.
+Line of play relief is available for free (without adding a penalty throw) after a taking a penalty for a throw that is OB under 806.02.D.2.
+First relief is taken up to one meter from the last place in bounds, then relief is taken straight back on the line of play from that point.
+A player may not take one meter of relief from OB after taking line of play relief even if the relocated lie is near an OB line.

 No. If you move your possibly OB disc, it is automatically OB.
 But there is no corresponding rule that makes it automatically in-bounds (nor automatically out-of-bounds) if someone else moves it.
 If that happens, you restore your disc to its approximate position as agreed upon by your group.